25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 ## Continuous Integration

 - Developers push the code to a code repository often (GitHub / CodeCommit / Bitbucket / etc...)
-- A testing / build server checks the code as soon as it’s pushed (CodeBuild / Jenkins CI / etc...)
+- A testing / build server checks the code as soon as it's pushed (CodeBuild / Jenkins CI / etc...)
 - The developer gets feedback about the tests and checks that have passed / failed
 - Find bugs early, fix bugs
 - Deliver faster as the code is tested
 - Deploy often
-- Happier developers, as they’re unblocked
+- Happier developers, as they're unblocked

 ## Continuous Delivery

 - Ensure that the software can be released reliably whenever needed.
 - Ensures deployments happen often and are quick
-- Shift away from “one release every 3 months” to ”5 releases a day”
+- Shift away from "one release every 3 months" to "5 releases a day"
 - That usually means automated deployment
   - CodeDeploy
   - Jenkins CD